Gakk/Gakk/README.md

 ### Frode Evensen, aka. _Gakk_ 👋

-I am a system developer in my early 40's responsible for mobile solutions in the public safety sector at [Locus Solutions AS](https://github.com/LocusSolutions), where I have worked since 2005.
+I am a system developer in my 40's responsible for mobile solutions in the public safety sector at [Locus Solutions AS](https://github.com/LocusSolutions), where I have worked since 2005.
 Primary task is planning and developing map, navigation and incident support systems for health and fire services - both on land, in air and on water 🚑 🚒 🚁

-* Daily: `Visual Studio`, `C#`, `WPF`/`XAML` and `Xamarin`
+* Daily: [GitHub](https://github.com/Gakk), `Visual Studio`, `C#`, `WPF`/`XAML` and `Xamarin`
 * Often: `SQL`, `HTML` and `CSS`
 * Rarely: `C++`, `JavaScript`